 It is not easy to find authentic English materials for the younger ones apart…

 It is not easy to find authentic English materials for the younger ones apart from songs, chants and traditional stories.
 Yet, these can be boring after a while.
 That's how I came across Cosmic Kids Yoga, in search of engaging authentic resources for young English language learners.
 With Cosmic Kids Yoga, children can learn and do yoga while listening to Jamie's stories (she has an amazing English accent).
-What is so special for me about this story is that I uploaded my lesson idea to the Digital Educational Materials Resource Bank (Tempus Foundation, Hungary) and received a Digital Educator Award for my work.
+What is so special for me about this story is that I uploaded my lesson idea to the Digital Educational Materials Resource Pool (Tempus Public Foundation, Hungary) and received a Digital Teacher Award for my work.

 Step 1: Meet Calypso the Flamingo